StarbeamOne/blog.starbeam.one/content/article/2021/The-Opportunity-as-I-See-It.md

 That leads us to "token" which is probably the most salvageable from this challenging expression.
 "Token" can also mean "marker" which is one of the qualities of the digital license we have already discussed.
 That is, if you are marked as owning a property, then you are the one and only one that can resell it.

 To say that I am not happy with the name NFT would be a fair statement.
 Technically I am only 1/3 approving; we can do better.
-NFTs simply point to the conceptual entity of a **digital license**.
+NFTs simply point to the conceptual model of a **digital license**.
 So why not just call it that?
-To me this is a perfect example of the inefficiency of the decentralized space at the moment.
-Can it get better?
-Sure, of course.
-But is it currently viable?
-Nope, IMO.
+To me, this is a pitch-perfect example of the inefficiency of the decentralized space at the moment.

 That doesn't mean it's without its merits, of course -- being able to enshrine licenses issued by a company that no longer exists being the greatest potential value.
 One I hope to never utilize, of course. 😁

 But, consider along with its tongue-boggling name:

-- Well-used decentralized networks are *typically* congested, slow, and expensive
+- Well-used decentralized networks are mostly congested, slow, and expensive
 - Every transaction is based on an extremely volatile underlying asset
 - There are usually fees that are associated with transactions which in a traditional (centralized) service you would easily execute for free

 The fees are complicated too -- [this article has a great example](https://www.cnn.com/2021/03/14/tech/nft-art-buying/index.html) where they didn't even complete the purchase because the gas fees were more than the price of the item they were purchasing, and lowering the fee-o-meter *never completed the transaction*.
 This is a CNN Business article, too!
 A BUSINESS PUBLICATION COULDN'T DO BUSINESS WITH YOUR BUSINESS PROCESS.
 Srsly.

 But let's back up and focus on the congested/slowness of the networks.
-I know there are other blockchains out there besides ETH but no one is using them (or at least talking about them).
+Now, I know there are other blockchains out there besides ETH but no one is using them (or at least talking about them).
 Sure, we're told that "the next version" of ETH is on its way, and it will solve everything, but miners are making a killing with the current model.
 Who knows what a drastic change is going to do to the landscape?

 Even then, let's say your fastest decentralized network gets 10,000 transactions-per-second ([ETH currently only does 20](https://blockchair.com/ethereum/charts/transactions-per-second) -- !), and this is considered higher-end of all the blockchain capabilities currently.
 Keep in mind that is for the *entire* network, let alone for your particular contract.
 So if the entire network has 9,999 smart contracts on it and each of them are doing 1 transaction per second, it doesn't give you a lot of room to operate, let alone scale.